Emergency Services and First Responder IoT Solutions

 OEMs and applications developers must design devices and select modules with emphasis on ruggedness and reliability.

-What is FirstNet and how is it used alongside IoT for first responders?
+What Is FirstNet, and how is it used alongside IoT for first responders?

 The first responder network (FirstNet) is the nationwide public safety communications platform dedicated to first responders in the U.S., including: